 - Use a plastic tube to conceal security camera wires and protect them from dust.

 Having solid cable management can help you ensure that your security cameras will work properly.
-If you want more guidance in mounting your cameras the right way, check out this guide to installing a security camera system in your home at Security Forward.
+If you want more guidance in mounting your cameras the right way, check out this guide to installing a security camera system in your home at SIA Online.